Skip to main content

 Contact

-Evaluation of the Mphatlalatsane Initiative: An Integrated Quality Improvement Approach to Improve Sexual, Reproductive, Maternal and Neonatal Health Outcomes: 2018 ongoing
+Evaluation of the Mphatlalatsane Initiative: An Integrated Quality Improvement Approach to Improve Sexual, Reproductive, Maternal and Neonatal Health Outcomes: 2018 - 2023

 PI: Prof. Ameena Goga, Dr Terusha Chetty and Prof. Helen Schneider